gromitski/streamlined-dev-tools/README.md

 # Streamlined Dev Tools

-A collection of development-related Python scripts designed for use with Stream Decks and other productivity tools.
+A collection of development-related tools designed for use with Stream Decks and other productivity tools.

 ## Overview